codeigniter4/CodeIgniter4/user_guide_src/source/libraries/request.rst

 	.. php:method:: getIPAddress()

 		:returns: The user's IP Address, if it can be detected, or null.
-If the IP address is not a valid IP addresss, then will return 0.0.0.0
+If the IP address is not a valid IP address, then will return 0.0.0.0
 		:rtype: string

 		Returns the IP address for the current user.
 If the IP address is not valid, the method